 Touring band: Gordie Johnson (Big Sugar), Bucky Berger, Kit Johnson, Danny Greenspoon

 1993 – Lori returns to Canada as her Sony deal wanes and signs with Virgin Music Canada.

 "Breaking Point" is released to critical acclaim—Lori tours with Jann Arden, Blue Rodeo, and Colin James.

-Produced by Colin Linden and John Whynot at the famed Bearsville Studio in Woodstock, New York.
+Colin Linden and John Whynot produced it at the famed Bearsville Studio in Woodstock, New York.
 It features Rick Danko (The Band), Jim Cuddy (Blue Rodeo) on harmony vocals, and Richard Bell (Janis Joplin's Full Tilt Boogie Band) on piano.

 "Ah, that desperate Canadian sound" - Rick Danko, upon hearing Lori sing Rebel Angel.